-We are excited to launch a mentoring program in support of our graduage management students during their studies at The College of St. Scholastica.
+We are excited to launch a mentoring program in support of our graduate management students during their studies at The College of St. Scholastica.

 The ideas, encouragement, contacts and support offered by mentors can have a profound impact on the personal and professional career aspirations of our graduate students in management.
 It's a mutually rewarding experience and mentors often comment on the level of satisfaction they derive from giving back through mentoring and having a positive impact on the next generation of leaders in business and the community.